We discuss what you need to know about hypnobirthing and the potential advantages and disadvantages of using this technique in labour and birth.

 How can I practice hypnobirthing?

 Practitioners say hypnobirthing can create an altered state of conscious awareness (Madden et al, 2016).
-Hypnobirthing involves learning techniques that you can use during labour like:
+Hypnobirthing involves learning techniques that you can use in preparation for and during labour like:

 - pregnancy and birth affirmations